-You will need to do so because you will need huge heavy machinery such as a bulldozer that will take away big pieces of your house and smashing concrete debris into rubble which will be bound for attention among your neighborhood.
+You will need to do so because you will need huge heavy machinery such as a bulldozer that will take away big pieces of your house and smash concrete debris into rubble which will be bound for attention in your neighborhood.

 Check with your utility companies

 Before doing any real demolishing, check with your utility companies as your house is still attached to gas, water or electricity that need to be taken care of before going down with the house as dangerous leaks can happen.

 Utilities that have wires and pipes need to be closed or removed in order to have an orderly demolition.